 Is LipiFlow FDA approved?

 Yes.
-LipiFlow is an FDA approved treatment for moderate to severe Dry Eye Syndrome caused by Meibomian Gland Dysfunction.
+LipiFlow is an FDA-approved treatment indicated for moderate to severe Dry Eye Syndrome caused by Meibomian Gland Dysfunction.

 Yes, you can drive to your LipiFlow appointment and right after it.

 Let's Put an End to Your Dry Eyes